Course Outline Fall 2025

 Communication skills, team dynamics, working with a "customer", and creativity are also important factors in the course project.
 The knowledge, skills, and experience you gain will be invaluable in your future software development projects.

-CMPUT 201 or CMPUT 275
+Course Prerequisites: CMPUT 201 or CMPUT 275

-Objectives and Learning Outcomes
+Course Objectives and Expected Learning Outcomes:

 We will learn about applying software engineering concepts to design and implement interactive applications.